Credit Unions have been a part of the financial services landscape in Canada for decades.

 When you are looking for no- or low-fee banking options, competitive rates on loans and mortgages, and higher savings rates, remember to check out the credit union in your area as well.

 There are over 400 credit unions and Caisse Populaires to choose from in Canada.
-Sometimes, the best deals are offered by big banks, many times they are not.
+Sometimes, the best deals are offered by big banks, but many times, they are not.

 Credit unions have their pros and cons.

 Look at the products they offer, check their fees, ensure they are part of the surcharge-free ATM networks, compare their rates, and ensure they offer various ways to do your banking (online, mobile app, in-branch and telephone).

 Make your ultimate choice based on what’s best for your financial needs.